 There’s an array of supporting documents on the Department of Labour’s website designed to help you learn more about your registration and the paperwork required.
 However, this can be out of date with the paperwork asking for one thing, but the person behind the desk asking for another.
 In our next article we will go into more detail around the exact route you need to take for your DOL, starting with your wireman’s license.
-If you are stuck, take a look through this list of contacts to see if you can get hold of someone in your area.

 3. Forums and publications